Colts are not all eligible to be Stallions.

 Applications for a stallion licence should be made by the owner using the Stallion Licence Application form to the Secretary with the appropriate fee.

 |Licensing Fees||To include FIS Test||FIS Certificate received in the office prior to licensing|

 All applications are considered in Council for suitable breeding and markings.
 Colts are not routinely inspected but the Council has the right to inspect any pony where there is documentary evidence that the pony does not conform to the breed standard or where the Council deems inspection necessary for the purposes of assessment for a stallion licence.
 The pony shall be brought to a place that the Council may decide for the purpose of inspection, and the costs of such an inspection will be the responsibility of the owner of the pony.

-Following approval by Council, the stallion owner is required to have the following form completed by a vet.
+Following approval by Council, the stallion owner is required to have the Stallion Vetting Form completed by a Veterinary Surgeon.
 The veterinary fee is the responsibility of the stallion owner.

 All colts will be identified by microchip and DNA profiled (using existing original registration hair sample stored in the office).

 Owners are advised that a Veterinary Surgeon will not attempt to examine an unmanageable stallion.
 Unbroken colts should be halter trained and be used to lunging.

 Stallions that fail the licensing procedures and those that have not been presented for licensing will not appear in the Stud Book as stallions but they and their progeny will be moved to section X of the Stud Book from which there is not upgrading.